BettinaSDe/frontend-nanodegree-feedreader/README.md

 # Project Overview

 In this project students were given a web-based application that reads RSS feeds.

+# Tests

+A test that ensures that all allFeeds objects are defined.
+A test that ensures that all allFeeds objects have a URL defined and that the URL is not empty.
+A test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.
+A test that ensures the menu element is hidden by default.
+A test that ensures the menu changes visibility when the menu icon is clicked.
+Two expectations: does the menu display when clicked and does it hide when clicked again?
+A test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
+A test that ensures that the .entry-links start with "http://" or with "https://" A test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.

 ## Why this Project?